This course includes:

 ACCREDITATION AND DESIGNATION STATEMENTS

-The American Association of Clinical Endocrinologists (AACE) designates this live activity for a maximum of 0.75 AMA PRA Category 1 Credits™.
+The American College of Endocrinology designates this enduring material for a maximum of 0.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.